EgyptAir: Alliances

 In October 2007, the Chief Executive Board of Star Alliance voted to accept Egyptair as a future member, the first airline from an Arab country and the second African one – after South African Airways – to join the airline alliance.
 In a ceremony held at Cairo International Airport on 11 July 2008, the carrier became the member of this alliance, nine months after it started the joining process.

 In October 2020, Egyptair reached an agreement with the government of Ghana to create a Ghanaian national aviation company with investment from both governments.

+EgyptAir remains the only MENA-based member of Star Alliance.
+In May 2026, Star Alliance CEO Theo Panagiotoulias visited the carrier's Cairo headquarters to discuss expanded cooperation, coinciding with the delivery of EgyptAir's third Boeing 737 MAX 8.

 Codeshare agreements

 Egyptair has codeshare agreements with the following airlines: